thatoneanimeguy-asian/fbla-1/content/academics/_index.md

   justify-content: center;
 ">
   <div>
-    <button style="font-size: 30px; padding: 10px 12px;" onclick="readText('In FBLA, students participate in hands-on events, as well as learn business and leadership skills.')">🔊</button>
+    <button class="audio-button" onclick="readText('In FBLA, students participate in hands-on events, as well as learn business and leadership skills.')">🔊</button>
   </div>
   <div>
-    <button style="font-size: 30px; padding: 10px 12px;" onclick="readText('In ASL (American Sign Language) club, students learn about the importance of sign language, and how to use it.')">🔊</button>
+    <button class="audio-button" onclick="readText('In ASL (American Sign Language) club, students learn about the importance of sign language, and how to use it.')">🔊</button>
   </div>
   <div>
-    <button style="font-size: 30px; padding: 10px 12px;" onclick="readText('If you like writing, literary magazine club is the place to go!
+    <button class="audio-button" onclick="readText('If you like writing, literary magazine club is the place to go!
 With many different styles, such as poems and artwork, you can find fun and joy in writing, and possibly improve your English grade.')">🔊</button>
   </div>
   <div>
-    <button style="font-size: 30px; padding: 10px 12px;" onclick="readText('FFA (Future Farmers of America) encourages students to improve leadership skills, while also teaching them about agriculture and such.')">🔊</button>
+    <button class="audio-button" onclick="readText('FFA (Future Farmers of America) encourages students to improve leadership skills, while also teaching them about agriculture and such.')">🔊</button>
   </div>
   <div>
-    <button style="font-size: 30px; padding: 10px 12px;" onclick="readText('FCCLA (Family, Career and Community Leaders of America) helps students develop community and leadership skills, while also doing fun food-related activities.')">🔊</button>
+    <button class="audio-button" onclick="readText('FCCLA (Family, Career and Community Leaders of America) helps students develop community and leadership skills, while also doing fun food-related activities.')">🔊</button>
   </div>
 </div>